Sid82828282889292/AskPDF/README.md

-# 🤖 AskPDF — Chat with Your Documents
+# 🤖 Y_PDF — Chat with Your Documents

 AskPDF lets you upload and intelligently query one or more PDF documents using natural language.
 Built using **LangChain**, **HuggingFace LLMs**, and **Chroma**, it brings contextual question-answering to your local documents — no OpenAI key needed!